TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 14/1 Corinthians 14.32.md

 ---

-and the spirits of the prophets are subject to the prophets;
+The spirits of the prophets are subject to the prophets,